 by NAMIR SHABIBI | 12 November 2020

-TAGGED: Kenya, MI6, terrorism
+TAGGED: Kenya, MI6, Terrorism

 Three intelligence officers tell Declassified UK that Britain’s Secret Intelligence Service, known as MI6, tracked and arranged the arrest of Michael Adebolajo in Kenya, contradicting MI6’s testimony to two intelligence oversight reviews.